kiwi-choe/auready-server/docs/design_LogManager.md

 On Client Side,
 1) Record all the logs using Task, TaskHead of LocalDB in Log table.
 2) Before writing on Log table, optimize with filtering according to rules.
-3) When user request the sync with server, read Log table and then send.
+3) When user request the sync with server, read Log table(read one row at a time) and send them.
 4)
     1) If the response 200 from server, clear Log table
     2) 400, request again.

 On Server side,
-1) Release Log data list from client and update the serverDB.
+1) Release Log data from client and update the serverDB.
 2) Send response 200 or 400 code

 # Filtering Rules